3amudhaib/FunkLobby/README.md

 Future releases may include a code-signing certificate.

 Please note that there may be some errors or issues with the app; if you encounter any, please send details to this email address: kinimation28@gmail.com.

+Notice: We are temporarily pausing updates starting with version 1.0.7 to address some known issues and stabilize the game.
+Thank you for your patience and support